voorloopnul/pypeline/README.md

  ## Stream or Batch?

- By default your pipeline will run in batch mode, it**** means that **your feed function will run and complete before the step functions start**.
-You have to be aware of how much data entries are going to the queue and tune the stream_buffer_size according to that.
+ By default your pipeline will run in batch mode, it means that **your feed function will run and complete before the step functions start**.
+You have to be aware of how much data entries are going to the queue and tune the _buffer_size_ according to that.

- If you make source='stream' **your feed function will start after the step functions and the feeding and processing will happen in parallel**.
-In that case you should tune the timeout attribute for a value high enough to prevent the pipeline termination due absence of data in the queue.
+ If you make _source='stream'_ **your feed function will start after the step functions and the feeding and processing will happen in parallel**.
+In that case you should tune the timeout attribute for a value high enough to prevent the pipeline termination due temporary absence of data in the queue ( For the cases that you data ingestion is slower than your capacity to process it).

  Example: